xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 The REST API endpoint POST `/_api/user` for adding new users now requires the request to contain a JSON object with an attribute named `user`, containing the name of the user to be created.
-Previous versions of ArangoDB also checked this attribute, but additionally looked for an attribute `username` if the `user` attribute did not exist.
+Previous versions of AvocadoDB also checked this attribute, but additionally looked for an attribute `username` if the `user` attribute did not exist.

 ### Undocumented APIs

-The following undocumented HTTP REST endpoints have been removed from ArangoDB's REST
+The following undocumented HTTP REST endpoints have been removed from AvocadoDB's REST
 API:

-- `/_open/cerberus` and `/_system/cerberus`: these endpoints were intended for some ArangoDB-internal applications only
+- `/_open/cerberus` and `/_system/cerberus`: these endpoints were intended for some AvocadoDB-internal applications only
 - PUT `/_api/simple/by-example-hash`, PUT `/_api/simple/by-example-skiplist` and
-  PUT `/_api/simple/by-condition-skiplist`: these methods were documented in early versions of ArangoDB but have been marked as not intended to be called by end users since ArangoDB version 2.3.
-These methods should not have been part of any ArangoDB manual since version 2.4.
+  PUT `/_api/simple/by-condition-skiplist`: these methods were documented in early versions of AvocadoDB but have been marked as not intended to be called by end users since AvocadoDB version 2.3.
+These methods should not have been part of any AvocadoDB manual since version 2.4.
 - `/_api/structure`: an older unfinished and unpromoted API for data format and type checks, superseded by Foxx applications.